pbklink/motif-core/etc/motif-core.api.md

 // @public (undocumented)
 export class SourceTzOffsetDateTimeDateCorrectnessTableValue extends BaseSourceTzOffsetDateTimeCorrectnessTableValue {
     // (undocumented)
-    protected createRenderValue(): SourceTzOffsetDateTimeDateRenderValue;
+    protected createTextFormattableValue(): SourceTzOffsetDateTimeDateTextFormattableValue;
 }

-// Warning: (ae-missing-release-tag) "SourceTzOffsetDateTimeDateRenderValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "SourceTzOffsetDateTimeDateTextFormattableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class SourceTzOffsetDateTimeDateRenderValue extends GenericRenderValue<SourceTzOffsetDateTime> {
+export class SourceTzOffsetDateTimeDateTextFormattableValue extends GenericTextFormattableValue<SourceTzOffsetDateTime> {
     constructor(data: SourceTzOffsetDateTime | undefined);
 }

-// Warning: (ae-missing-release-tag) "SourceTzOffsetDateTimeRenderValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "SourceTzOffsetDateTimeTextFormattableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class SourceTzOffsetDateTimeRenderValue extends GenericRenderValue<SourceTzOffsetDateTime> {
+export class SourceTzOffsetDateTimeTextFormattableValue extends GenericTextFormattableValue<SourceTzOffsetDateTime> {
     constructor(data: SourceTzOffsetDateTime | undefined);
 }

-// Warning: (ae-missing-release-tag) "SourceTzOffsetDateTimeTimeRenderValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "SourceTzOffsetDateTimeTimeTextFormattableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class SourceTzOffsetDateTimeTimeRenderValue extends GenericRenderValue<SourceTzOffsetDateTime> {
+export class SourceTzOffsetDateTimeTimeTextFormattableValue extends GenericTextFormattableValue<SourceTzOffsetDateTime> {
     constructor(data: SourceTzOffsetDateTime | undefined);
 }